Localizing a Storefront into Multiple Languages

 Translating categories

-Similar to products, category metadata is fetched dynamically from BigCommerce.
-You can translate category metadata by sending GraphQL mutations with the GraphQL Admin API (opens in a new tab).
+Similar to products, category data is fetched dynamically from BigCommerce, including its name, description, page title, meta description, and search keywords.
+You can translate category data by sending GraphQL mutations with the GraphQL Admin API (opens in a new tab).

 Once again, you should notice the category headings change in the header once you refresh the page, along with any uploaded category metadata if you view the page source.